KatieWoe/bbcourts/SQL_TESTING.md

   * Test making favourites for a valid `userID` but not `courtID`, should throw error
   * Test making favourites for a `userID` that does not exist in the Users table, should throw error

+# Data Access Method #1.6 -- Alex
+* Name: `deleteUserFavorites`
+* Description: Removes a favorited court when user chooses to remove (from court listing page or Favorites page)
+* Parameters
+  * `userID` (int): The unique identifier of the user logged in.
+Must match an existing `userID` in the `users` table.
+  * `courtID` (int): The id of the court being favorited.
+Must match an existing `courtID` in `courts` table.
+* Return values:
+  * Returns None

+* List of tests for verifying each access method:
+  * Test removing favourites for a valid `userID` and `courtID`
+  * Test removing favourites for a valid `userID` but not `courtID`, should throw error
+  * Test removing favourites for a `userID` that does not exist in the Users table, should throw error

 # Data Access Method #2 -- Katie
 * Name: createCourt